Where to Get Cheap or Free Flu Shots

 Flu Shot Effectiveness Rate & Time Before it Takes Effect

-I just got my free flu shot this past week at my employer.
 I have often wondered how long it takes for a flu shot to take effect.
 According to the CDC’s flu.gov site, it generally takes about 2 weeks for the flu vaccine to protect you from catching the flu virus.

 Flu shot effectiveness rate is widely disputed.
 There are many variables – age, severity during that year, new strains, unreported cases, and even effectiveness by manufacturer – that make it hard to nail down an effectiveness rate.
 I’ve seen it reported as anywhere from 40% to 90%.
 Regardless of effectiveness rate, there is no risk in getting the flu from a flu shot, so sign me up.